Niels3RT/Experiments/Spinner_PCB/README.md

 The mounting screws for the encoder should be around M3x6mm, 10mm are just a little bit too long.

+There are mounting holes for the pcb too, use 40mm standoffs to mount a second (unpopulated) pcb at the bottom for a standalone unit.

 Nice big knobs can be borrowed from HiFi equipment or kitchen tools (stoves etc.).
 Put weight into the knob (nuts, bolts, steel balls, lead) to get the precision tool feel.

 ![top](top.jpg?raw=true "top")